|Click Here for References

 the Middle East.
 On arrival in Denmark, their parents participated in a

-eventual exposure to war, organised violence and human right violation.
+eventual exposure to war, organized violence and human right violation.

 Results.
 A family history of violence (grandparent's violent death before